JRTheStudent/Reproducable-Research/Project2/NOAA_Storm_Database_Analysis.md

 Figure 2 plots the top 10 weather event types ranked by their total economic impact in the United States from 1996-2011 as described in the *Data Processing* section above.
-Labels are in millions of USD ($).
+Labels and the Y-axis are in millions of USD ($).
 The top two ranking weather event types (FLOOD and HURRICANE/TYPHOON) outweigh the economic impact of the trailing eight combined.

 ```r